NGonline/Notes/Linux.md

 - `date -d "2012-04-10 -1 day" +%Y-%m-%d` returns 2012-04-09.
 So will `date -d "2012-04-10 yesterday"`
 - `%x` keeps leading zeros, `%-x` deletes leading zeros

+## dd
+- Copy a file, converting and formatting according to the operands:
+ - if=FILE : read from FILE instead of stdin
+ - of=FILE : write to FILE instead of stdout
+ - bs=BYTES : read and write BYTES bytes at a time
+ - count=BLOCKS : copy only BLOCKS input blocks

 ## df
 - `df -h dir` show the disk usage of the dir